Sponsor Licence Guidance

 Step 1: Prepare Your Organisation

-Before beginning your application, ensure that your organisation meets all the eligibility criteria for a sponsor licence.
+Before beginning your application, ensure that your organisation meets all the eligibility criteria for a sponsor licence application.
 You must be a genuine organisation operating legally in the UK and should be able to demonstrate your ability to comply with sponsor duties (add a hyperlink).

 Step 2: Choose the Type of Licence